Costume Facts and Info

 For more details and specifics, please email us at firstname.lastname@example.org and we will be happy to give you the information needed to create your own costumes.

 Please be in the Sanctuary by 6:15 p.m.
-We need to review safety rules and to pray for the evening's production prior to entering the city.
+We need to pray and to review safety rules for the evening's production prior to entering the city.

 All members of the cast need to come prepared for cold weather.